Security guard and private investigator basic training

 Private investigator basic training

-Private investigator basic training courses must be at least 50 hours long, and CPR certification is not required.
+Private investigator basic training courses must be at least 50 hours long, and emergency first aid/CPR certification is not required.

 Combined dual licence basic training